caspercrause/TimeCamp-Tutorial/README.md

 )
 ```

-The amazing thing about `dlt` is it's ability to upsert rows.
+The amazing thing about `dlt` is its ability to upsert rows.
 The script above finds new entries and adds them to the database.
 While updating existing rows, shoud it detect a change.
 Thanks to the `write_disposition="merge"` This drastically decrases the amount data-engineers spend on working with data and enables you to spend more time on things that matter...
 Data Quality!